Raviegupta/React-Practice/JavaScript/Js-CAT-B.md

     greet('John'); // Output: Hello, John!
     ```

-5. `Rest and Spread Operators`: The rest parameter (...) allows functions to accept an indefinite number of arguments as an array.
-The spread operator (...) allows arrays and objects to be expanded into individual elements or key-value pairs.

-6. `Destructuring Assignment`: Destructuring allows for the extraction of values from arrays or objects into individual variables, making it easier to work with complex data structures.

-7. `Classes`: provides a more familiar and concise way to define classes and constructor functions in JavaScript.
+8. `Classes`: provides a more familiar and concise way to define classes and constructor functions in JavaScript.

-8. `Modules`: standardized way to organize and reuse code, allowing for better code organization and maintainability.
+9. `Modules`: standardized way to organize and reuse code, allowing for better code organization and maintainability.

-9. `Promises`: cleaner way to work with asynchronous code, making it easier to manage callbacks and handle errors.

 10. `Symbol`: new primitive data type that can be used as unique identifiers, helping to `prevent naming conflicts in objects`.